LoicKonan/2143-OOP-Konan/Assignments/A06/README.md

 ### Description

 This is the "hello world" of SFML game programming.
-This assignment is more about breaking the ice with SFML, and how to get comfortable it for future programs.
+This assignment is more about breaking the ice with SFML, and how to get comfortable with it for future programs.

 ### Files